discdiver/pachy-vid/README.md

 The final Dockerfile pulls from a Python opencv file with clear packages.
 This design keeps the Dockerfile clean.

 ### frames.py
 This is the main application file.
 I created a *make_images()* function to turn videos into images.
-The parameter *max_images* defaults to 1,000, but that can be easily altered in the code if a different number is desired.
+The parameter *max_images* easily altered in the .json file if a different number is desired.

 The Function finds the total number of frames in video.
 The read and write functions are wrapped in a try-except block.
 Each video's frames, up to *max_images* are written to a file in a sub-directory with the name of the video.
 Each image file is identified by the video's prefix and the frame number.

 This script walks the file system to find files that match the specified video formats and calls *make_images()* for each file.

 ### frames.json
 This is the Pachyderm pipeline specification.
 It pulls the Docker image from my Docker Hub registry.
-The *parallelism_spec* is set to *coefficient: 2* to use 2 workers per node and the *glob* pattern specifies Pachyderm should run each top level file or directory in the input repo as its own datum.
+The *parallelism_spec* is set to *constant: 2* to use 2 workers and the *glob* pattern specifies Pachyderm should run each top level file or directory in the input repo as its own datum.
 This arrangement should make for efficient parallel processing of multiple video files.

+The transform command contains the input repository, output repository, and max_images.

 ### example.md
 This file is a walkthrough of the project for someone new to Pachyderm.
 It exposes the tutorial user to the Pachyderm dashboard and aims to provide helpful, clear explanations.